andrewrech/antigen.garnish/README.md

 ## Description

-An R package for [neoepitope](http://science.sciencemag.org/content/348/6230/69) analysis that takes human or murine DNA point mutations, insertions, and deletions and performs neoepitope prediction.
+An R package for [neoepitope](http://science.sciencemag.org/content/348/6230/69) analysis that takes human or murine DNA missense mutations, insertions, deletions, and gene fusions and performs neoepitope prediction.
 Input is a VCF file or table of peptides.
 Output is neoepitopes and a summary by sample.

 ### Advantages